 Mr. & Mrs. Pac-Man Pinball (1982) – In my rush to get this post to wire yesterday, I missed out on adding this title to the list but thanks to Chaos for the reminder.
 1982 marked a very busy year for the Pac-Man franchise, where the fever got a little too crazy, saturating the market with several titles.
 Saturation was a bigger problem than E.T. on the Atari 2600, since the market was flooded with bad titles.
 Nevertheless, while Pac-Man is remembered primarily as a video game, it did land in the pinball space more than once, starting with Mr. & Mrs. Pac-Man Pinball.
 While this doesn’t have ramps and playfield toys, it has a cool layout.

-Super Pac-Man (1982) – Also in ’82 came a sorta-sequel but it was far less popular than Ms. Pac-Man.
+Super Pac-Man (1982) – Also in ’82 came another sorta-sequel, but it was far less popular than Ms. Pac-Man.
 Apparently taking into consideration criticism over Pac-Man’s eating habits, this had you eating mostly healthy snacks along with keys to open doors.
 When Pac-Man was powered up, he also grew in size.

 Pac-Man Plus (1982) – As a part of 1982’s Pac-Man Fever came this unauthorized upgrade which added a few tweaks to the basic game.
 Funny how they billed this as the only official and authorized version when in fact they had not officially grabbed Namco’s blessing to create it.

-Baby Pac-Man (1982) – A little later that year, Bally decided to try out something innovative, blending two popular forms of out-of-home entertainment into one package.
+Baby Pac-Man (1982) – Yet again in ’82, Bally decided to try out something innovative, blending two popular forms of out-of-home entertainment into one package.
 Thus we received this Video Game/Pinball hybrid.
 The video portion of the game was much more difficult than the other versions of Pac-Man since it was designed by pinball guys.
 Ghosts were much more relentless in chasing the player so clearing a single maze proves to be a difficult task.
 The game was also notorious for experiencing technical issues.
 If a component would fail on the pinball table portion, the video game would not work.
 When it did work though, it was a unique experience both among Pac-Man games and arcade games in general.

 Jr. Pac-Man (1983) – After Baby Pac-Man had grown a little, along came Jr. Pac-Man.
 This took a technical step forward by offering a scrolling maze.
 With much larger mazes and the prizes creating large dots that slowed the player down, this one was a bit more challenging and not terribly popular so it was found more in kit form than dedicated.

-Pac & Pal (1983) – This odd entry combined elements of Super Pac-Man, Rally X and even Galaga.
+Pac & Pal (1983) – This odd entry combined elements of Super Pac-Man, Rally X and even Galaga into one title that would skip a release in the United States.
 The Super Pac-man element changed the keys into cards, which are essential for progressing through the mazes; Pac-Man would use the Galaga tractor-beam to fire at his enemies.
 The combination did not prove to be terribly popular with players, who were already experiencing Pac-fatigue.

 Professor Pac-Man (1983) – A low production entry where Midway had hoped to capitalize on Pac-Man’s popularity by combining it with a trivia game that would have been constantly updated to keep it fresh.
-Instead the game flopped and the constant update idea was scrapped along with it.
+While a clever idea on paper, the game flopped and the constant update idea was scrapped along with it.

-Pac-Land (1984) – Shooting off on a tangent into platforming territory instead of the labyrinth, Pac-Land injected running and jumping along a scrolling level with a ton of ‘cute’.
+Pac-Land (1984) – Shooting off on a tangent into run’n jump platforming territory, Pac-Land injected running and jumping along a scrolling level with a ton of ‘cute’.
 Gone were the familiar mazes that players were tired of and this launched into a genre that would really catch on fire in the US the following year when Super Mario Bros. came along.
 Many platformers would focus on you traveling in one direction but Pac Land would have levels allowing you to travel in either one.

 PacMania (1987) – Unfortunately for Midway, their slew of unauthorized Pac-Man releases led to the revocation of the Pac-Man licenses and for a short time, the character was given a rest at the arcade.
-Then in 1987, Namco created Pacmania, which was licensed to Atari Games.
-The game presented a nice leap in the concept which took advantage of newer technology.
+Then in 1987, Namco created Pacmania, which was licensed for manufacture in the US by Atari Games.
+The game presented a nice leap in the concept which took advantage of newer technology to go in an enhanced direction.
 The graphics had an isometric look with large and varied mazes.
-Pac-Man also had a jump ability.
-It wouldn’t set the arcade world on fire like the original title but it was a fun game and a great entry in the series.
-EDIT: As mentioned on Twitter, a mark against this one is that you could not see the entire playfield.
+Pac-Man also had the ability to jump.
+Those features aside, the principle complaint about this game was that you cannot see the entire playfield, as the game camera scrolls with your position.
 I imagine that something like an overlay radar might have helped.

 Namco Classic Collection Vol. 2 (1996) – In the mid 90s Namco felt it was time to revisit their own classics with the Namco Classic Collection series.
 These would feature 3 Namco arcade titles in their original and new “arrangement” forms.
 For Volume 2, the game would star Dig Dug, Rally X and Pac-Man.
-While there is nothing special about the original title, the Arrangement was interesting.
-It took a page from Hyper Pac-Man in the style of graphics and some ideas such as co-op, power-ups and another return of the jump feature.
-It would add new types of ghosts, animated pellets and very colorful labyrinths.
+While there is nothing special about the original titles, the Arrangement modes were very interesting.
+In Pac-Man’s case, it took a page from Hyper Pac-Man in the style of graphics and some ideas such as co-op, power-ups and another return of the jump feature.
+It would also add new types of ghosts, animated pellets and very colorful labyrinths.